B'Elanna Torres: Character development

 During the episode "The Killing Game", the Hirogen had taken over Voyager and forced the crew to participate in holodeck recreations of various combat situations, to which B'Elanna's holodeck character is portrayed as pregnant in World War II with a Nazi officer's child.

 During season five, Dawson had a meeting with the producers and writers to discuss her character.
 Roxann explained to them that she felt B'Elanna had an extreme dark side that hadn't been explored, and from that discussion the episode "Extreme Risk" was created.
 Dawson stated that after the episode aired, she received fan mail praising the issues of depression and inner conflict raised in the episode, with which many people identified.

 During season six, Dawson got the chance to explore B'Elanna's Klingon heritage thanks to an episode originally conceived by Ronald D. Moore for Star Trek: Deep Space Nine.
 In the episode "Barge of the Dead", B'Elanna has a near-death experience and travels to Gre'thor, the Klingon Hell, where she meets her mother, Miral.
 She discovers that because of the dishonor B'Elanna has caused her family, her mother would spend eternity in Gre'thor.
 The episode explores some aspects of B'Elanna's character, and also gives further insight into Klingon mythology.
 Dawson believed the episode had many layers to it, and she believed it was essentially a coming-of-age story for B'Elanna and her final acceptance of her Klingon heritage.

 During season seven, a pregnancy storyline was written in for B'Elanna's character.
 Jessica Gaona played the character's young iteration in the episode "Lineage".
-At the end of the series, Dawson described B'Elanna's character arc as that of an unruly young woman who matures over the course of seven years.
+At the end of the series, Dawson described B'Elanna's character arc as that of an "unruly young woman who matures over the course of seven years."

 Character overview

-B'Elanna is portrayed as having been born in 2346 on the Federation colony Kessik IV.
-Torres had a troubled childhood; her human father, John Torres, and Klingon mother, Miral, often fought, and her father ultimately left the household when she was twelve years old depicted in an episode in season 7, although in an earlier episode she said she was five.
-When she overheard her father discussing his unhappiness in the home of two Klingons, she attempted to run away.
-When she confronted him, she bitterly told him to leave.
+B'Elanna was born in 2346 on the Federation colony Kessik IV.
+Torres had a troubled childhood; her human father, John Torres, and Klingon mother, Miral, often fought.
+At the age of 5, she overheard her father expressing his unhappiness in the home of two Klingons and she would attempt to run away.
+In a later confrontation with him, she bitterly told him to leave.
+John Torres left when B’Elanna was twelve years old.
 He returned to Earth days later, leaving her to be raised by her mother.
-In season 7 he contacted her through Starfleet Command and asked to resume a relationship to which she agreed.
+In season 7, he contacted her through Starfleet Command and asked to resume a relationship to which she agreed.

-A mixture of Klingon and human genetics, Torres is shown as prone to aggressive outbursts.
+Being both Human and Klingon, Torres is shown as prone to aggressive outbursts.
 She once attacked her schoolmate Daniel Byrd after he repeatedly taunted her, calling her "Miss Turtlehead" due to her cranial ridges.
 Torres retained this aggressive behavior throughout her life, but she eventually learned to control it.